polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 * [.onok] - Lambda callback evaluated when *[sys42.windows.modal.ok]* is invoked.
 When "OK" button clicked, for instance.
 * [.oncancel] - Lambda callback evaluated when *[sys42.windows.modal.cancel]* is invoked.
 When window is closed with the "X" for instance.

-In addition, the modal window creates these Active Events which you can invoke yourself.
+In addition, the confirmation window creates these Active Events which you can invoke yourself.

 * [sys42.windows.modal.ok] - Closes the window, and evaluates the *[.onok]* lambda callback.
 * [sys42.windows.modal.cancel] - Closes the window, and evaluates the *[.oncancel]* lambda callback.